 According to a Toronto Star article, every time an inmate makes a phone call from a federal correctional facility, it costs $1.50, even if all they do is get an answering machine.
 The article states that an inmate’s mother estimates that she spends $300 a month to talk to him on the phone.
 And because inmates are not allowed cash, all transactions must be made using either the IASR or the canteen point-of-sale (POS) system, which withdraws the money directly from the inmate’s current account.
 When an inmate wants to buy something, though, they have to first fill out an Inmate Purchase Order Form.

 Similarly, when federal inmates want to move money around, say, from their savings account to their current account, they need prior approval from the institution, which then does it on their behalf.

 One aspect of banking in prison that is similar to the outside world: federally sentenced inmates are given bank statements every month.

 Earning money in jail or prison

 In the provincial system, sentenced inmates can choose to participate in a correctional facility work program, but they don’t get paid for their work.
-“An inmate may be entitled to income from external lawful sources while in custody,” says Morrison.
+“An inmate may be entitled to income from external lawful sources while in custody,” explains Morrison.

-In the federal system, sentenced inmates get a living allowance based on a number of factors, including how financially responsible they demonstrate themselves to be, whether they’re eligible for alternative income sources, and how motivated they’ve shown themselves to be in finding employment or participate in a treatment program, among others.
+In the federal system, sentenced inmates get a living allowance based on several factors, including how financially responsible they demonstrate themselves to be, whether they’re eligible for alternative income sources, and a demonstrated motivation to finding employment, a willingness to participate in a correctional program, among others.